-A Risk Assessment must be completed for all activities and trips and ensure that appropriate planning is in place to ensure safeguarding of staff and participants.
-The SSM and DSO should review Risk assessments to ensure the effectiveness of required safeguarding measures.
-All risk assessments should be handed to the Swindon Town FC Community Foundation Manager after use.
+A Risk Assessment must be completed for all trips.
+The risk assessment should be handed to the Swindon Town FC Community Foundation Manager.
 All risk assessments are stored as a computer file or provided by the Foundation Manager upon request.